 As of 2015, about 21.7 million people aged 12 years and above were using substances in the U.S. However, only 2.3 million of these received treatment at an alcohol and drug treatment center.
 This 2015 National Survey on Drug Use and Health shows that very few people seek treatment when they need it.

 A major reason why many people are not seeking help yet they need it is the myths that cloud their judgment of their needs and health.
 Many people can benefit from addiction treatment in profound ways.
 Therefore, if you’re battling alcoholism or drug addiction, overcome the myths that surround treatment and seek help.
+If you live in New York, contact this interventions Long Island.
 Here are the most common myths about addiction treatment.